training-express-js-v5/express-js-v5-example/README.md

 testing database each time you have new ones, you can do this by running the command `npm run migrations-test`.
 Once you have all the above done you can run your tests with the following command: `npm test`.
 For more information refeer to the documentation of [Jest](https://jestjs.io/docs/en/getting-started).

+#### Factory Girl

+To simplify your tests, you can call the `factoryByModel('nameOfModel')` function in `factory_by_models.js` on your code, then, `factory.build('nameOfModel')` and it will define a json object with the attributes form the model you've passed as parameter taking random values.
+If you want to acceed to the object created, the vaules created will be on its `dataValues` field.
+Remember that you have to create a model before, and the `nameOfModel` will be the one you will have on the database (which is the first parameter on `sequelize.define()`).

+Also, it takes values predefined in the `type` field (Sequelize Datatype) and the validations you have in your MODEL (`validate` field),so if you want to validate those values on middlewares or somewhere else, factoryByModel won't take this in count.
+We strongly recommend to check if those validations cover the cases you expect, and if it doesn't, you can add your own code on this file (or just define a new factory).

 #### Debugging

 As we know, a NodeJS application is not something easy to debug and because of that we've added the `--inspect` flag to make it simpler.
-You can download a node inspection manager for Chrome, so Chrome DevTools will automatically start when you run your app using `npm run start-dev`, making your debugging easier.
-You can read more about the different inspector clients here: <https://nodejs.org/de/docs/guides/debugging-getting-started/#inspector-clients>
+Chrome DevTools will get started when running your app using the start script (`npm start`), making your debugging easier.

 #### REPL console